biospi/seaMass/README.md

 install.packages("devtools")
 ```

-Then to install deaMass, or upgrade to the latest version, simply run:
+Then to install seaMass-delta, or upgrade to the latest version, simply run:

 ```
-devtools::install_github("biospi/deamass", dependencies = TRUE)
+devtools::install_github("biospi/seamassdelta", dependencies = TRUE)
 ```

-To upgrade to the latest version of deaMass, simply run the second line again.
+To upgrade to the latest version of seaMass-delta, simply run the second line again.

 ## Usage

-Firstly, you need to use an 'import' function to convert from an upstream tool format to deaMass's standardised 'data.frame' format.
+Firstly, you need to use an 'import' function to convert from an upstream tool format to seaMass-delta's standardised 'data.frame' format.
 Then you can assign injections to runs if you've used fractionation, and specify a study design if you'd like to do differential expression analysis.
-Finally, you use the 'deamass' function to fit the model and generate the results.
+Finally, you use the 'seaMass-delta' function to fit the model and generate the results.

 ### Tutorial

 Load the included ProteinPilot iTraq dataset (note this is a small subset of proteins from our spike-in study and as such is not useful for anything else than this tutorial).

 ```
-library(deamass)
+library(seamassdelta)

 # Import tutorial iTraq dataset.
-file <- system.file(file.path("demo", "Tutorial_PeptideSummary.txt.bz2"), package = "deamass")
+file <- system.file(file.path("demo", "Tutorial_PeptideSummary.txt.bz2"), package = "seaMass-delta")
 data <- import_ProteinPilot(file)
 ```

-Unfortunately the input file does not contain information for linking fractions to runs, so deaMass allows you to update the imported data with this information.
+Unfortunately the input file does not contain information for linking fractions to runs, so seaMass-delta allows you to update the imported data with this information.
 If your study does not employ fractionation, you can skip this section.

 ```
 # Get skeleton injection-run table from imported data.